Opus-Aeries/AeriesKit/Sources/AeriesKit/AeriesKit.docc/AeriesKit.md

 # ``AeriesKit``

 Unofficially access the Aeries mobile data API.
+Brought to you by Opus-Aeries

 ## Overview